© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Woodham Walter Hall: an early C16 house and its associated garden earthworks is a scheduled monument protected by Historic England under reference 1021442.
 View the official record →

-Woodham Walter Hall is a early sixteenth-century house located in Essex, England, representing a substantial domestic structure from the Tudor period.
+Woodham Walter Hall is a early sixteenth-century house located in Essex, England, representing a significant example of Tudor domestic architecture from the early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021442.

 Woodham Walter Hall: an early C16 house and its associated garden earthworks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021442.